dsd1990/RebornShadowProject01/AI_BASELINE.md

 ---

+## Planned refinement of current features
+- Remove +Add Card button from Kanban View for all sections.
+The only way to add a new card should be the +Create Task button at the top of the page.
+- Discuss with AI how to best define forward moving logic within flowRules.js.
+Specifically touching on if an item moves "backwards" in routing that the user moving that task has a pop up text box requring them to annotate why it is being moved backwards.
+This comment will get logged in the history array.
+- Lets define some of our boards terms so you and i are using the same terminology going forward regarding which aspects of the board i want manipulated.
+Please provide your recommended name for every aspect of the board.
+- Kanban task cards need to show the following information defaultly on each card face.
+Unit - Operation, DTG, Operation Time Period.
+The ID does not need to be shown and can remain visible within the card when it is expanded.
+- Kanban Time Based indication refinement.
+  - When a task is in Front Route i think the current flowRules.js may be more properly suited to be only for that section.
+Open to your ideas.
+When a package gets to Transmit it falls under a different timeline that requires a person to get the message out to units that require it in a timely fashion so time based alerts may be better for this seciton.
+Is there a way to have a persistent stopwatch like feature that shows how long a package has been in the Transmit Section and that be visible on the task card while in that section?
+This would also be logged in the history array.

+---

 ## Planned next gaps (roadmap)
 - Persistence (localStorage vs export/import JSON bundle)
 - Attachment persistence (metadata-only vs embedded TXT vs base64 bundle)